- I have a question about my ambulance bill. Who do I call?

 A Commercial Knox Box is a case hardened, tamper-proof steel box that is purchased by a building owner for installation on the exterior of the building.
 The Fire Department is the only party that maintains a key to the exterior door on the box.
 Within the interior of the box, the building owner would provide and store any keys that the Fire Department could use to gain access to the interior of a building without having to force entry, thus preventing damage to doors or windows during normal operations.
 The City of Sycamore requires Knox Boxes in all new or remodeled commercial structures.

-Ordering a Commercial Knox Box – A Knox box order form may be obtained through the Fire Department by contacting us at 815-895-4514 or you can order a Knox box on line at www.knoxbox.com.
+Ordering a Commercial Knox Box – You can order a Knox box on line at www.knoxbox.com.
 Please see the Fire Prevention tab for more detail.

 The Knox Company will not sell a product without authorization by the Fire Department in order to maintain the highest levels of security.

 A Residential Knox-Box is a 4” by 5” safe- like device that is designed as a rapid entry system allowing secure emergency access for the fire department.
 When a fire breaks out, or there is a medical emergency, a Knox-Box device allows for immediate entry into buildings and properties without forced entry damage or delay.